ITIN renewals: When ITINs will expire and how taxpayers and their advisors can prepare

 CAAs are individuals or entities that have entered into formal agreements with the IRS that allow them to help individuals obtain and renew ITINs.

 How to prepare for an unscheduled ITIN expiration

 ITIN holders who haven’t filed a tax return recently may want to consult a tax preparer for help.
 They need to determine whether they were required to file a U.S. tax return.
 Even if they weren’t required to file, they may benefit by filing (for example, to get a refund or claim a credit).
 These individuals should renew their ITINs in the fall.

 Some ITIN holders don’t have a tax-filing requirement but use their ITIN for non-tax reasons, such as for holding a financial account or having a home mortgage loan on U.S. real property.

 While these individuals aren’t required to renew their ITINs, they may want to stay in touch with a CAA regarding possible future renewal procedures if they ever need to file a return.
 It’s also a good idea for them to have original and current documentation showing proof of their identity and foreign status.

-Future IRS guidance may address whether there will be an express process for renewing ITINs if individuals use them only for holding a financial account, or whether there will be an express process for closing ITIN accounts if ITIN holders no longer need them.
+Future IRS guidance may address whether there will be an express process for closing ITIN accounts if ITIN holders no longer need them.

 Watch for further developments and program changes